klzgrad/naiveproxy/README.md

 * Website fingerprinting / traffic classification: [mitigated](https://arxiv.org/abs/1707.00641) by traffic multiplexing in HTTP/2.
 * [TLS parameter fingerprinting](https://arxiv.org/abs/1607.01639): defeated by reusing [Chrome's network stack](https://www.chromium.org/developers/design-documents/network-stack).
-* [Active probing](https://ensa.fi/active-probing/): defeated by *application fronting*, i.e. hiding proxy servers behind a commonly used frontend with application-layer routing.
+* [Active probing](https://ensa.fi/active-probing/): defeated by *application fronting*, i.e. hiding proxy servers behind a commonly used frontend server with application-layer routing.
 * Length-based traffic analysis: mitigated by length padding.

 ## Architecture

-[Browser → Naïve (client)] ⟶ Censor ⟶ [Frontend → Naïve (server)] ⟶ Internet
+[Browser → Naïve client] ⟶ Censor ⟶ [Frontend → Naïve server] ⟶ Internet

-NaïveProxy uses Chrome's network stack.
-Its visible traffic behavior is identical to regular HTTP/2 traffic between Chrome and standard Frontend (e.g. Caddy, HAProxy).
+NaïveProxy uses Chrome's network stack to ensure its observable behavior is identical to regular HTTP/2 traffic between Chrome and standard frontend servers.

-Frontend also reroutes unauthenticated users and active probes to a backend HTTP server, making it impossible to detect the existence of a proxy, like this: Probe ⟶ Frontend ⟶ index.html
+The frontend server can be any reverse proxy that is able to route HTTP/2 traffic based on HTTP authorization headers, preventing active probing of proxy existence.
+Known ones include Caddy with its forwardproxy plugin and HAProxy.

-Starting from v84, users can run a naïve fork of Caddy forwardproxy without the Naïve server.
+The Naïve server here works as a forwarding proxy and a packet length padding layer.
+Caddy forwardproxy is also a forwarding proxy but it lacks a padding layer.
+A [fork](https://github.com/klzgrad/forwardproxy) adds the NaïveProxy padding layer to Caddy forwardproxy, combining both in one.

 ## Download binaries